autumind/OptimisticLockTryAgainBasedOnSpring/README.md

-# OptimisticLockTryAgainBasedOnSpring
+# ThrowableRetry
-Transaction try again when optimistic lock exception or other exception occur (based on Spring aspect).
+Logic retry when exception occur (based on Spring aspect).